centrica-engineering/nucleus-docs/docs/foundations/icons.md

 They are functional, rather than decorative and should be used sparingly, only within the parameters they were created for.

+A list of all the icons that are available in Nucleus can be found on [storybook](https://www.britishgas.co.uk/nucleus/demo/index.html?path=/story/ns-icon--appliance)

 ## How we use icons

 We use icons in number of different ways to convey meaning: